Preference Learning in School Choice Problems: Model

 \subsection{Matching mechanisms}

-We consider the Boston and Deferred-Acceptance (DA) mechanisms.
-For both mechanisms, we assume single tie-breaking, whereby student priorities are independently drawn from the uniform distribution $U[0,1]$ at the outset and are later used by all schools.
-A student with a higher priority realization is ranked higher.
-Students do not observe their priorities when submitting rank-order lists, and priorities are independent of student reports.
-Let $r \in [0,1]$ denote the population of students who submits $sab$.
+We examine two mechanisms: Immediate-Acceptance (also known as Boston) and Deferred-Acceptance (DA).
+We assume a single tie-breaking method where student priorities are randomly assigned from a uniform distribution over $[0,1]$ at the beginning of each mechanism and are used by all schools.
+A student with a higher priority score is ranked higher, and students do not observe their priorities when submitting rank-order lists.

-\paragraph{Boston mechanism} Students are assigned to schools in multiple rounds.
-In each round, the mechanism assigns unmatched students to their top choice schools.
-Schools keep accepting students based on their priorities until their capacities are reached.

-To illustrate the mechanism, suppose a large fraction $r$ of students report $sab$ so that $r \geq \lambda_s$ and $1-r \leq \lambda_a$.
-In the first round, school $s$ receives more applications than its capacity ($r \geq \lambda_s$).
-It accepts $\lambda_s$ students with the highest priorities out of the $r$ students who submitted $sab$.
-The remaining $r-\lambda_s$ students are rejected.
+Boston mechanism assigns students to schools in multiple rounds.
+In each round, unmatched students apply to top-choice schools that have not rejected them, and schools keep accepting students based on their priorities until their capacities are reached.
+The rounds go as follows in our school choice setup.
+Let $r \in [0,1]$ denote the proportion of students who submit $sab$, and suppose the fraction is large $r \geq 1-\lambda_a$.
+In the first round, school $s$ receives more applications than its capacity ($r \geq 1-\lambda_a > \lambda_s$), so it accepts $\lambda_s$ students with the highest priorities out of the $r$ students and rejects the remaining $r-\lambda_s$.
 Meanwhile, all students who submitted $asb$ match with school $a$.
-By the end of this round, school $s$ has reached its capacity, whereas school $a$ still has opening $\lambda_a-(1-r)$.
-Students who submitted $sab$ but were rejected by school $s$ apply to school $a$ in the second round.
-Only $\lambda_a-(1-r)$ with the highest priorities are accepted because school $a$ has reached its capacity.
+School $s$ has reached its capacity, whereas school $a$ still has openings $\lambda_a-(1-r)$.
+In the second round, students who submitted $sab$ but were rejected by school $s$ apply to school $a$.
+Only $\lambda_a-(1-r)$ students with the highest priorities are accepted when school $a$ has reached its capacity.
 The remaining students match with $b$ in the third round.
-The final allocation of students to schools is reported in Table \ref{table:boston_mechanism}, which contains other cases whose derivations are omitted for brevity.
+Table \ref{table:boston_mechanism} reports the final allocation of students to schools, including other cases whose derivations are omitted for brevity.